 Well, you can probably guess what happened!
 I never got around to making that broth.
-I had been slicing up the celery and adding it to my salad for lunch.
+I sliced up the celery and added it to my salad for lunch.
 It is still crunchy.
-Yesterday, I went through my vegetable drawer and at the bottom I found the celery tops.
+Yesterday, I went through my vegetable drawer and at the bottom, I found the celery tops.
 They didn’t look so good!

 I learned three things: